beshu-tech/readonlyrest-docs/elasticsearch.md

 #### `response_fields`

-This rule allows filtering Elasticsearch responses using defined list of fields.
+This rule allows filtering Elasticsearch responses using a list of fields.
 It works in very similar way to `fields` rule.
-However in contrast to `fields` rule, which filters out document fields, this rule filters out response fields.
-It **doesn't make use of Field Level Security \(FLS\)** and could be applied to every response returned by Elasticsearch.
+In contrast to `fields` rule, which filters out document fields, this rule filters out response fields.
+It **doesn't make use of Field Level Security \(FLS\)** and can be applied to every response returned by Elasticsearch.

-It could be configured in two modes:
+It can be configured in two modes:
-  * *whitelist* passing only defined fields
+  * *whitelist* allowing only the defined fields from the response object
-  * *blacklist* filtering out defined fields.
+  * *blacklist* filtering out (removing) only the defined fields from the response object

 **Blacklist mode**

-Specifies which fields should be filtered out with `~` (other fields from mapping become allowed implicitly).
-Example:
+Specifies which fields should be filtered out by adding the ~ prefix to the field name.
+Other fields in the response will be implicitly allowed.
+For example:

-`fields: ["~excluded_fields_prefix_*", "~excluded_field", "~another_excluded_field.nested_field"]`
+`response_fields: ["~excluded_fields_prefix_*", "~excluded_field", "~another_excluded_field.nested_field"]`

-Return response but deprived of the fields that:
+The above will return the usual response object, but deprived (if found) of the fields that:
   * start with `excluded_fields_prefix_`
   * are equal to `excluded_field`
   * are equal to `another_excluded_field.nested_field`

 **Whitelist mode**

-In this mode rule is configured to filter out each field that isn't defined in rule.
+In this mode the rule is configured to filter out each field that isn't defined in rule.

 `response_fields: ["allowed_fields_prefix_*", "_*", "allowed_field.nested_field.text"]`